Gospel & Universe

 different branches of phenomenology may be seen as representing different philosophies despite sharing the common foundational approach of phenomenological inquiry; that is, investigating things just as they appear, independent of any particular theoretical framework.

-Agnosticism shares this ubiquitous sense of exploration, this trepidation about categories that constrain as much as they define.
+Agnosticism shares this ubiquitous sense of exploration, this trepidation about categories that clarify yet can also constrain.
 Yet agnosticism puts more emphasis on the notion of doubt.
 It’s also more specific in its positioning: it straddles the line, fills the gap, and negotiates the differences between theism and atheism.